-Your profits will vary depending on the candle fundraiser program you choose.
-For instance, some candle fundraising programs only require you to pay back the cost of the candles, while others keep 55% or more of the profits.
+Candle fundraisers can be effective, but your profits will vary depending on the program you choose.
+Some candle fundraising programs only require you to pay back the cost of the candles, while others may keep 55% or more of the profits.

-Check out these popular brands if you're ready to pursue candle fundraising for your school or nonprofit organization.
+Check out these popular options if you're ready to pursue candle fundraising for your organization.

-Yankee Candle, one of the most iconic candle brands, closed its official candle fundraising program in 2020, but good news: you can still use RaiseRight to fundraise with them.
+Yankee Candle closed its official candle fundraising program in 2020, but you can still fundraise with them through RaiseRight (and in many ways, it's better than the original program).

 Start a free RaiseRight program today >

-Bath & Body Works candles are a fan favorite for a reason.
+Bath & Body Works candles are beloved for a reason.
 With dozens of enticing scents and beautifully designed jars for every season, their single-wick and three-wick candles are renowned for burning evenly and creating a luxurious atmosphere.

-While they don't offer an official candle fundraiser program, you can still leverage RaiseRight and sell Bath & Body Works gift cards at face value.
-Supporters can shop their favorite scents, and your organization earns up to 20% back—no inventory or distribution required!
+While they don't offer an official candle fundraiser program, you can still use RaiseRight to buy Bath & Body Works gift cards at face value.
+Supporters can shop their favorite scents, and your organization earns up to 20% back.

 Start a free RaiseRight program today >